Tommy Chase: New Zealand selection for England tour

 The 1939-40 touring side.
 Chase is seated second from the right.

 Following the final trial Tommy Chase’s was named in the New Zealand side to tour England for the 1939-40 tour.
 The side included 26 players and he was named as one of four centre three quarters along with Arthur Kay, Wally Tittleton, and Verdun Scott.
 It was said that “keen followers of the game in Auckland will agree with the selection of T. Chase as one of the wings.
 Chase actually played his way into the team on Tuesday”.

 He still had two more games for Manukau prior to their departure for England.
 On July 15 they lost to Mount Albert 21-19 and he was at centre.
-He “did not get the best chances, but some of his attacking work was deeply penetrative and convincing”.
-He and Jack Hemi, who had also been selected for the tour were “the best of the backs” for Manukau.
-Then on July 22 he scored a try in a 23-14 win.
-He was “brilliant” in the game.
-A “feature of the game was the brilliance of Chase on attack…”.
-He was involved in a passing movement where Freddie McGuire scored.
-He then “made a brilliant opening and raced to halfway before passing to Wiberg” and on to Mahima before an obstruction occurred and their try was ruled out.
-Chase was “the outstanding Manukau player… and played a brilliant game at centre three-quarter.
-He was always in position to improve the attack and paved the way for most of the tries”.
+On July 22 he scored a 23-14 win.

 The New Zealand Glass Works in Penrose in 1938 where Chase worked.

 Prior to leaving for England, Chase was a guest at a function which his employers put on for him and some of his team mates who also worked there.
 He was employed at the New Zealand Glass Manufacturers Company Proprietary, Limited.
 The farewell function was held at the Penrose in Auckland on the evening of July 20 with over 200 present.
 His colleagues, Pita Ririnui, Jack Hemi, and Verdun Scott were also being farewelled.
 They were each presented with a woollen travelling rug bearing their initials.
 The manager of the company, Mr. W. Kearns said that the inclusion of four employees of one company in a New Zealand side must be a record.
 Later in the week they left by the express for Wellington and then sailed on the Rangitiki on Friday, July 28 for London.